krishna9786/Crop-Wise/README.md

 ##  🌾 CropWise App: Key Features 🌾

-1️⃣ **Crop Recommendation:** Intelligent suggestions for suitable crops based on farm-specific factors and historical data. 🌱📊
+1️⃣ **Crop Recommendation:** Intelligent suggestions for suitable crops based on farm-specific factors and historical data. 🌱📊 <br>
-2️⃣ **Disease Plant Detection:** Advanced image recognition for real-time identification and diagnosis of plant diseases. 🌿🔍 3️⃣ **Fertilizer Recommender:** Personalized fertilizer recommendations for efficient nutrient management. 💧🌿 4️⃣ **Easy-to-Use Interface:** User-friendly design for seamless navigation and effortless use. 🖥️👨‍🌾
+2️⃣ **Disease Plant Detection:** Advanced image recognition for real-time identification and diagnosis of plant diseases. 🌿🔍<br>
+3️⃣ **Fertilizer Recommender:** Personalized fertilizer recommendations for efficient nutrient management. 💧🌿<br>
+4️⃣ **Easy-to-Use Interface:** User-friendly design for seamless navigation and effortless use. 🖥️👨‍🌾<br>

 ## When you enter into the project